 On September 15, Charles Manz, Nirenberg Professor of Leadership, explored the failure-success dynamic in a keynote presentation, "Turning Failure into a Gateway to Success," at a Crisis Management Boot Camp for PR professionals at the historic Yale Club in Manhattan.

-FILTER BY:People at Isenberg, Faculty, Management, Management, Faculty
+FILTER BY:People at Isenberg, Faculty, Management, Faculty, Management

 Robert "Bob" Epstein '67, CEO/President of Horizon Beverage Group reflects on his legacy of leadership at the family-owned business that he took from a small regional operation to New England's largest distributor of alcohol beverages.

-People at Isenberg, Hospitality & Tourism Management, Entrepreneurship, Alumni, Profile (+)
+People at Isenberg, Profile, Alumni, Corporate, Entrepreneurship (+)

-People at Isenberg, Hospitality & Tourism Management, Entrepreneurship, Alumni, Profile, Corporate
+People at Isenberg, Profile, Alumni, Corporate, Entrepreneurship, Hospitality & Tourism Management

 The Douglas and Diana Berthiaume Center for Entrepreneurship will be the hub of a campus network of scholars, innovators and entrepreneurs, with a three-fold mission of supporting research, education and practice, all targeted at transforming ideas into business realities.
 The Berthiaumes' gift builds on the couple's extraordinary support for the university, which includes a previous gift of $5 million in support of Isenberg School initiatives.